Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Introduction

-For any continuous phase transition (such as the dynamical arrest predicted by the aforementioned mean-field theories), if one seeks to move beyond mean-field physics, the role of critical fluctuations must be assessed.
+Understanding why the transition is avoided requires going beyond mean-field theory.
+For any continuous phase transition (such as the dynamical arrest predicted by the aforementioned mean-field theories), this means assessing the role of critical fluctuations of the order parameter.
 It is well understood that in physical spatial dimensions, mean-field critical behavior is generally unstable to the inclusion of critical fluctuations.
 A paradigmatic example is provided by the Ising universality class, where the Wilson–Fisher fixed point supplants the Gaussian (mean-field) one below four dimensions \cite{wilson1972critical}.
 This program has been pursued for replicated field theories of structural glasses, where it was shown that the mean-field critical point is unstable below an upper critical dimension $d_c=8$ \cite{franz2011field}.
 More precisely, the non-ergodic mean-field solution becomes unstable, suggesting the absence of a true dynamical transition in physical dimensions.
 Yet this analysis is entirely static: it constrains the structure of metastable states and the barriers between them, and does not directly address how the dynamical features of glass formation, such as time-dependent correlations, are modified by fluctuations.
-These aspects can only be accessed indirectly, through the mapping of replicated field theories onto dynamical supersymmetric field theories \cite{rizzo2016dynamical}; a beautiful construction, but one that fails to fully incorporates real microscopic dynamics.
+These aspects can only be accessed indirectly, through the mapping of replicated field theories onto dynamical supersymmetric field theories \cite{rizzo2016dynamical}, leading to an effective theory known as stochastic beta-relaxation (SBR) \cite{rizzo2014long, rizzo2015qualitative, rizzo2016dynamical, rizzo2020solvable}; a beautiful construction, but one that does not fully incorporate real microscopic dynamics.